 - Capacity, or financial ability to make a donation, is judged based on wealth traits.

-While both are necessary to get an accurate picture of a prospect’s likelihood of giving a major gift, you should lead your research with the affinity side of the equation.
+While both are necessary to get an accurate picture of a prospect’s likelihood of giving major gifts, you should lead your research with the affinity side of the equation.

 That’s why we’re starting with philanthropic indicators here!